Debugging and profiling Gadget backends

 Functions with high total time but low self time are calling expensive subfunctions, drill down into what they call.
 Look for patterns like nested loops, repeated calculations, or inefficient data transformations.

 If you see expensive functions in third-party libraries, look at the call stack to see what your code is calling that leads to those expensive library functions.
-You may be able to optimize how you're using the library, or find an alternative approach.
+You may be able to optimize how you are using the library, or find an alternative approach.

 How to take action

-Once you've identified a bottleneck, here are common optimization strategies:
+Once you have identified a bottleneck, here are common optimization strategies:

-• Cache expensive computations: If you're recalculating the same value repeatedly, cache it, or store the result in the database.
+• Cache expensive computations: If you are recalculating the same value repeatedly, cache it, or store the result in the database.

 • Reduce iterations: Look for opportunities to reduce loop iterations or use more efficient algorithms.
 Computed views can be helpful for reading and aggregating large sets of data from the database.